VT-Collab/PECAN/README.md

 ```
 python get_driving_styles.py
 ```
 This will show you an example simulation for both tasks (highway and intersection) and ask your for a user id.
 It then generates 4 practice styles and 4 teaching styles (e.g. [speed, distance] = [95, 10]).
+It is possible to skip any practice styles by pressing 'escape' on the keyboard.

 2. Run PECAN's interface
 ```